LiaoYFBH/Paddle-ERNIE-RAG/README_EN.md

 ⚡ Hybrid Search: Combines Dense Vector retrieval with Keyword retrieval, optimized by the RRF algorithm to significantly improve recall rates.

 🖼️ Multimodal Context: Capable of not only answering with text but also extracting and displaying key charts and illustrations from the document as context supplements.
 ## 📸 Feature Showcase

-1. **Configuration & Local Mode**
-   Supports one-click switching between Cloud Milvus and Local Offline Mode (Milvus Lite).
-Simply configure your Baidu AIStudio and Qianfan API Keys to start, keeping data under your control.

-2. **Knowledge Base & Intelligent Parsing**
-   Powered by the PaddleX V3 parsing engine with support for Chinese/English model switching.
-The system features a real-time progress bar for transparent processing.

-3. **Document Management**
-   Supports multiple Collection management and viewing of all documents in the library.
-Supports macro Q&A on "All Documents" or deep reading focused on a "Single Document".

-4. **Precision Q&A with Citations**
-   After asking a question, the system displays retrieved reference chunks marked with precise page numbers and relevance scores.
-Click to verify the source.

-5. **Charts & Knowledge Fusion**
-   The system automatically extracts images and charts (e.g., knowledge graph structures, statistical charts) from PDFs.
-Relevant images are automatically displayed on the right side when answering questions to assist understanding.
-## 📸 Feature Showcase

 ### 1. Configuration & Local Mode